Hook (film): Critical response

 Hook received mixed reviews upon release.
-Review aggregator Rotten Tomatoes reports that 29% of critics have given the film a positive review, based on 66 reviews, with an average rating of 4.70/10.
+On review aggregator Rotten Tomatoes 37% of critics have given the film a positive review, based on 139 reviews.
 The site's consensus states: "The look of Hook is lively indeed, but Steven Spielberg directs on autopilot here, giving in too quickly to his sentimental, syrupy qualities."
 On Metacritic, the film has a 52 out of 100 rating, based on reviews from 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times wrote:

 The sad thing about the screenplay for Hook is that it's so correctly titled: This whole construction is really nothing more than a hook on which to hang a new version of the Peter Pan story.
 No effort is made to involve Peter's magic in the changed world he now inhabits, and little thought has been given to Captain Hook's extraordinary persistence in wanting to revisit the events of the past.
 The failure in Hook is its inability to re-imagine the material, to find something new, fresh or urgent to do with the Peter Pan myth.
 Lacking that, Spielberg should simply have remade the original story, straight, for this generation.

 Peter Travers of Rolling Stone magazine felt it would "only appeal to the baby boomer generation", and highly criticized the sword-fighting choreography.
 Vincent Canby of The New York Times felt the story structure was not well balanced, feeling Spielberg depended too much on art direction.
 Hal Hinson of The Washington Post was one of the few who gave it a positive review.
 Hinson elaborated on crucial themes of children, adulthood and loss of innocence.
 However, he said Spielberg "was stuck too much in a theme park world".

-John Williams's musical score was particularly praised, and is considered by many as one of his best.
-However, the score notably failed to receive an Academy Award nomination (although Williams did receive a nomination for Best Original Song).
+John Williams' musical score was particularly praised, and is considered by many as one of his best.
+However, the score notably failed to receive an Academy Award for Best Original Score nomination (although Williams did receive a nomination for Best Original Song).
 Filmmaker Jon M. Chu cited the film as a source of inspiration for the visual aesthetics of his two-part film adaptation of the musical Wicked (2024, 2025).